carla-simulator/data-collector/docs/dataset_format_description.md

     could pick any option).
 These commands are encoded as an integer number.
 2 is do not care, 3 for turn left, 4 for turn right, 5 for go straight.
 * Waypoints: a set containing the 10 future positions of the vehicle.
 * Steering Angle: the current angle of the vehicle's steering wheel.
+Normalized from -1 to 1
 * Throttle: the current pressure on the throttle pedal.
+Normalized from 0 to 1.
-* Brake: the current pressure on the brake pedal.
+* Brake: the current pressure on the brake pedal.Normalized from 0 to 1.
 * Hand Brake: if the hand brake is activated.
 * Steer Noise: the current steering angle in the vehicle considering the noise function.
 * Throttle Noise: the current pressure on the throttle pedal considering the noise function.